 The Company Secretary acts as the conduit for all governance related matters and shareholder enquiries and passes them on the Chairman to respond.
 The board maintains full and open communications and all members of staff have access to board members including the Chairman and CEO.

 4. Corporate culture

 The Board is responsible for ensuring a high standard of corporate conduct.
 The Board achieves this by ensuring that appropriate policies on behaviour and ethics are in place and signed up to by all employees.
-Performance is appraised taking into account not just the achievement of objectives, but the behaviors demonstrated to do so.
-All managers and the Board lead by example in their behavior and ethical values demonstrated.
+Performance is appraised taking into account not just the achievement of objectives, but the behaviour’s demonstrated to do so.
+All managers and the Board lead by example in their behaviour and ethical values demonstrated.
 The relevant senior management present to the Board at least quarterly (and mostly monthly) on their area’s performance The Company has recently recruited its first dedicated and professionally qualified HR manager who will work to support the high standards expected.
 The Company has a dedicated Chief Information Security Officer who manages the specific risks around the Group’s operations.
 The Group continually invests in its IT and cyber security infrastructure.
 The Company seeks to minimize its environmental impact where possible, an example being the use of video conferencing to reduce travel costs and this is increased since the onset of COVID in March 2020.
 The group makes use of electronic as opposed to physical media in its communications and in 2016 changed its articles as allowed under BVI law, to allow the use of solely electronic media for distribution of annual reports, notices of meetings and other shareholder communications.

 5. Board Performance and Delivering Growth